-Sigiriya Rock: All facts to time / prepare / enjoy your visit
+Sigiriya – All you wanted to know to time, prepare & enjoy your visit

 The Sigiriya Rock itself is half as old as the earth: 2.500 billion years!
 It once was the plug of a volcano.
 That’s why its shape is so unique, unlike any other mountain or hill elsewhere in Sri Lanka.
 Out of nowhere in the middle of nowhere is this solid square boxy rock.
 And it’s not only a rock: It is a rock with the ruins of a king’s palace on top.
 Amazing!